neurogenomics/MSTExplorer/README.md

 Authors: <i>Robert Gordon-Smith, Brian Schilder, Nathan Skene</i>
 </h4>
 <h4>
-README updated: <i>Nov-03-2023</i>
+README updated: <i>Nov-04-2023</i>
 </h4>

 <!-- To modify Package/Title/Description/Authors fields, edit the DESCRIPTION file -->

-## `MultiEWCE`: EWCE for Multiple Gene Lists
+## `MultiEWCE`: Ontology-scale Cell Type Enrichment Analyses

-### This package allows you to run EWCE on multiple gene lists in parallel.

-It has functions for processing the data and running the analyss.
+### The `MultiEWCE` R package allows you to run [Expression Weighted Celltype Enrichment (EWCE)](https://github.com/NathanSkene/EWCE) on multiple gene lists in parallel.
+It was primarily designed for use with the [Human Phenotype Ontology](https://hpo.jax.org/), but can be easily adapted to any other gene lists.
+Finally, it includes pipelines for the systematic identification of cell type-specific gene therapy targets of diseases.
-Finally you can merge the results in to one large dataframe.
-Each individual gene list analysis will also be saved in the results directory to allow you to pause the analysis mid way and not lose anything.

 If you use `MultiEWCE`, please cite: